Take a trip through Conejo Valley History

 Research at such places as Lang Ranch, Conejo Grade, Hidden Hills and the Oakbrook Park among others provides greater detail about the practices of these earliest people in the region.

-Our earliest documents also from the Spanish include Land Grants, which were issued by the Governor of "New Spain" otherwise now known as California; our Museum contains copies of these grants, and the Ventura County Art Museum also contains copies and originals of early land deeds.
+Our earliest documents also from the Spanish include Land Grants, which were issued by the Governor of "New Spain" otherwise now known as California; our Museum contains copies of these grants, and the Ventura County Museum also has copies and originals of early land deeds.

 The arrival of Americans from the area of North America (U.S) occurred beginning around 1820-1830.
 A diverse group of Europeans also came out to California to settle here as well as those from the "Eastern area" of the United States; the West was considered any area west of the Mississippi River.